Published on

 name = "demo_sg"

-description = "allow ssh on 22 & http on port 80"
+description = "Allow SSH on port 22 and HTTP on port 80"

 vpc_id = aws_default_vpc.default.id